-Despite being one of Oregon’s smaller irrigation districts, Swalley has returned the largest amount of water to the Deschutes River (through its conservation projects) than any other district.
+Despite being one of Oregon’s smaller irrigation districts, Swalley has returned the largest amount of water to the Deschutes River (through its conservation projects) than any other irrigation district.
 In 2009, the District completed the piping of 5.1 miles of its main canal along with several miles of other smaller laterals, permanently protecting 39 cfs instream.
-Altogether, the District has returned ~39 cfs of water, with an 1899 water right (the most senior on the river), to the Deschutes River.
-This extrodinary conservation effort has benefitted ~45 miles of the Deschutes River, from the North Canal Diversion Dam in downtown Bend to Lake Billy Chinook.
+Altogether, the District has returned 43 cfs of water to the Deschutes River over the years.
+This extrodinary conservation track-record has benefitted ~45 miles of Deschutes River Basin ecosystems/habitat, tourism/recreation, aquifers, and has provided many other benefits to irrigated agriculture.
 Since 1995, the District’s annual diversions from the Deschutes River have effectively been reduced by nearly one-third, leaving more water in the river for salmon, steelhead, other fish and wildlife, whilst also improving water supply reliability and public safety benefits.
 District System Improvement Plans call for piping the entire Swalley conveyance system to improve efficiencies to customers and save even more water in the future.

 Season 1: April 1 - 30 & October 1 - 31

 Druring these times, we deliver at the 30% rate.
-Our maximum diversion is 34.548 Cubic Feet per Second (CFS) from the Deschutes River.
 Swalley has no storage rights or reservoirs to draw from.
 Due to cold/wet Fall weather or scheduled maintenance, the District may decide shut down early.
 In such an event, notifications will be posted to this website and sent out to patrons where/when practicable.

 Season 2: 50% - May 1 - 14 & September 15 - 30

 Druring these times, we deliver at the 50% rate.
-Our maximum diversion is 46.199 Cubic Feet per Second (CFS) from the Deschutes River.
 Swalley has no storage rights or reservoirs to draw from.

 Season 3: 100% - May 15 - September 14

 During the peak of summer, at the 100% rate, Swalley delivers water at ~7 gallons per minute (gpm) per acre.
 For example, if you had 2 acres of water rights, your delivery would be ~14 gpm.
 If you had 0.5 acres of water rights, your delivery would be ~3.5 gpm.
-Our maximum diversion during the peak sumer season is 87.217 Cubic Feet per Second (CFS) from the Deschutes River.
+Our maximum diversion rate typically changes each year, a function of annual in-stream leasing projects.
 Swalley has no storage rights or reservoirs to draw from and 100% relies on surface water flows from the Deschutes River.